Quicr/laps/docs/relay-protocol.md

 Data is then fanned-out to all the matching subscribers.

 > [!IMPORTANT]
-> In MoQT the track alias can be different between subscribers and publishers.
+> In MOQT the track alias can be different between subscribers and publishers.
 The peering architecture normalizes track alias to be a consistent hash of the opaque namespace tuple and name.
 Subscribers and publishers can still use their own track alias, but those will be mapped to the consistent hash upon forwarding via peering.
 For efficiency, it's recommended to use the `SUBSCRIBE_ERROR(retry track alias)` method to have both publisher and subscribers use the same consistent hash algorithm for track alias.

 In peering, the track is referred to as a **data context** using QUIC layer transmission.
-In MoQT, the data context uniquely identifies a flow of same content data (e.g., track, file, ...) that can span over many streams.
-As with MoQT, there can only be one active QUIC stream at a time for the same data context (e.g., track).
+In MOQT, the data context uniquely identifies a flow of same content data (e.g., track, file, ...) that can span over many streams.
+As with MOQT, there can only be one active QUIC stream at a time for the same data context (e.g., track).
 Transitioning to a new QUIC stream primarily is to mitigate some problem with the stream of data, such as head of line blocking.
 It can also be used by an application to restart a content stream at a new point.
 For this reason, a new stream results in a replacement operation of the previously active QUIC stream.
 Data relating to the previous QUIC stream is cleared and upon new stream data flows afresh.
 This is required for [pipeline forwarding](#pipeline-forwarding) so that data does not become corrupted.

-A **data context** has an `Id` that is provided by the transport, that is connection (peer and MoQT client) session specific.
-[Subscriber Node Set Id](#source-routing) is created for each data context, which is for each MoQT track.
+A **data context** has an `Id` that is provided by the transport, that is connection (peer and MOQT client) session specific.
+[Subscriber Node Set Id](#source-routing) is created for each data context, which is for each MOQT track.
 An implementation may use the same `Id` for both SNS and data context ID.

 > [!NOTE]
 > The reason why data context Id is not directly using track alias value is because connections